Home > Guides > Best delay plugins: Give your tracks some depth

 What makes this circuit unique is that it’s a tape delay and spring reverb that can go from warm echoes to all out chaos.
 The control set it unique considering it’s a delay and reverb combined.
 There are multiple parameters to adjust each effect as well as onboard EQ.

-It only works with Apollo and UAD-2 hardware, which obviously won’t work for everyone.
+It only works with Apollo audio interfaces and UAD-2 hardware, which obviously won’t work for everyone.
 But if you happen to be using Universal Audio gear, you already know why their plugins are worth purchasing.

 Easiest to use delay plugin: Waves Audio H-Delay